jthiema/Top-Quark-Spin-Correlations/README.md

 ### For Those Who Had Trouble Building ROOT Locally
 Open Jupyterhub on Hammer (does not require VPN): notebook.hammer.rcac.purdue.edu. <br>
 Open the script and modify it as you want, you can perform all the interactive steps by switching to a proper kernel, ex.
 Coffea. <br>
-If you want to view directories above your home directory, ask Jason for help, XD. <br>
+If you want to view directories above your home directory, use "ln -s <source directory> <how you like the link to be displayed>" to create a link, XD. <br>
 You can also open a terminal to execute commands by clicking the "new" dropdown list which is right next to the "upload" button. <br>

-- To run Ntuple production parallel with Slurm, please do:
+- To run Ntuple productions parallelly with Slurm, please do:
 $ls /eos/purdue/store/user/abakshi/TTBar_Delphes > filelist_eos
 $python make_jobs.py
 $python submit_all.py